wp-plugins/admin-toolbar-menus/readme.txt

 * Follow me on [my Facebook page](http://www.facebook.com/gowebben)
 * Or circle [+GoWebben](http://googleplus.url) on Google Plus ;-)

-*Note:* This is the first plugin I have submitted to the WordPress repository, so I hope you like it.
-Please rate it and feel free to send me any suggestions.
+*Note:* This is the first plugin I have submitted to the WordPress repository, I hope you like it.
+Please take a moment to rate it and click 'works' under compatibility with your version of WP.<br />As always, feel free to send me any suggestions.

 == Installation ==

 To install this plugin:

+= via FTP =
 1. Upload folder `admin-toolbar-menus` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit the menus page under Appearance > Menus to create your new menus
+3. Visit the menus page under 'Appearance' > 'Menus' to create your new menus

 Or

+= via wp-admin =
 1. Upload the compressed version `admin-toolbar-menus.zip` through 'Plugins' > 'Add New' > 'Upload'
 2. Click 'Activate Plugin'
-3. Visit the menus page under Appearance > Menus to create your new menus
+3. Visit the menus page under 'Appearance' > 'Menus' to create your new menus

 == Frequently Asked Questions ==